cthit/SongBookIT/README.md

 ## Development

-The easiest way to get started is via docker with the backend running in an IDE!
+The easiest way to get started is via docker with the backend running in an IDE.

 ### Docker-compose
 `docker-compose up --build`